 [N A J Med Sci.
 2013;6(2):51-56.
 DOI: 10.7156/najms.2013.0602051]

 Lymph node staging is still of crucial importance in rectal cancer.
 However, the recommendation to evaluate at least 12 lymph nodes for a sufficient staging is often not achieved in daily practice.
 This problem is even more pronounced after neoadjuvant treatment.
 The methylene blue assisted lymph node dissection technique (MBLND) has been shown to improve lymph node harvest in gastrointestinal cancers very effectively.
 A retrospective analysis enrolling 54 cases was performed to investigate the effect of MBLND in neoadjuvantly treated rectal cancer cases.
 Two historical collections evaluated using conventional dissection technique (n = 47) and fat clearance (FC) technique, respectively served as controls (n = 12).
 The lymph node harvest was highly significantly improved in the methylene group compared to fat clearance and conventional dissection with mean LN numbers of 29 ± 11, 21 ± 13, and 9 ± 4 (P < 0.001), respectively.
 Insufficient LN harvest occurred in 72 % of the control group cases, in 17 % of the FC-group and in no case of the Methylene group.
 Node positivity was found in 24%, 25% and 28% in the MB-, FC- and control group, respectively.
 MBLND is a highly effective method guaranteeing an optimal lymph node harvest in colorectal cancer even under the difficult conditions of preoperative chemo-radiation.
 In our hands it was even more effective than a fat clearance technique.

-Key Words: Lymph node, colorectal cancer, methylene blue, neoadjuvant
+Key Words: lymph node, colorectal cancer, methylene blue, neoadjuvant

 Exact lymph node (LN) staging is of crucial importance in colorectal cancer.
 The prognosis and further therapy stratification are mainly influenced by the result of the histopathological LN evaluation.1 Moreover, the number of investigated lymph nodes is widely accepted as surrogate marker for the quality of the surgical resection.2 The number of at least 12 LNs has been established as a minimum for a sufficient evaluation.3 Many studies, however, have shown that this number is very often not achieved in daily routine.4-7 As a consequence the topic of improving the LN harvest has been addressed by many investigators.
 Different fat clearance techniques have been used repetitively to address this problem.8-13 The effectiveness of these techniques has been proved many times.
 However, costs, time delay, need of potentially toxic substances and labor intensity are disadvantages of all these protocols.
 These factors are probably the reason of the limited acceptance of these

 The number of harvested LNs is influenced by different factors.
-The surgical technique and the pathologist?s diligence of LN dissection are two of these.
+The surgical technique and the pathologist´s diligence of LN dissection are two of these.
 The immunological reaction to the tumor and the application of preoperative radiation therapy are another two.18,19 Particular the latter is something experienced in daily practice and documented in many studies.20-24

 In order to investigate the effectiveness of MBLND in neoadjuvantly treated cancers we performed a retrospective study enrolling cases where MBLND was used and building a control group with conventional dissected cases.